paulcarroll/tabs/_pages/the-red-hot-chili-peppers/i-could've-lied.md

 ```

 ## Intro

 Bm A G x2

 ## Verse

 Bm
-There must be something
-In the way I feel
+There must be something in the way I feel
 &nbsp;    A         G          Bm  A G
 That she don't want me to feel
 &nbsp;   Bm